lionelfloriani/lionelfloriani.github.io/README.md

 -   Communication
 -   Group cohesion

-One of my favorite GIF is the following one :
+One of my favorite GIF :

 ![](/im-sorry-what.gif)